BharathRaikar/AccidentDetection/README.md

 # AccidentDetection
 This is just a prototype.
-Work still in progress
+Work still in progress.
 # Requirements
 1. Arduino nano
 2. GPS and GSM modules